Growing Brahmi/Gotu Kola

 Sri Lanka has a very well-established tradition of growing gotu kola; it is in high demand for one of Sri Lanka’s most popular health food dishes—the gotu kola sambol (a salad made of finely chopped gotu kola leaves, chili, and other spices).
 Another reason gotu kola is so popular in Sri Lanka is because the plant thrives in the warm, humid climate and can easily be grown in the country’s ubiquitous flood-irrigated rice paddy fields.

 Most of the gotu kola that comes from India is collected from the wild.
-From an ecological perspective, this is not a concern because only the aerial parts (not the roots of the plant) are harvested, and they regenerate quickly.
+From an ecological and sustainable perspective, this is not a concern because only the aerial parts (not the roots of the plant) are harvested, and they regenerate quickly.
 However, from a quality perspective, wild collection is a risk due to the number of contaminated water sources that may come into contact with a wild growing plant.

 The Many Names of Gotu Kola